• SELLING YOUR GUITAR? We pay top dollar for vintage Fender, Gibson, and Martin instruments.

 The Complete Guide to Vintage Fender Pre-CBS Models: A Collector's Journey Through Guitar History

 The name Fender is synonymous with electric guitar innovation, and for collectors and players alike, nothing quite compares to the allure of pre-CBS vintage Fender guitars.
+As one dedicated collector site notes, “A Pre CBS Stratocaster is considered by many to be the holy grail of electric guitars.”
 From the revolutionary Vintage Fender Telecaster to the iconic Vintage Fender Stratocaster, these instruments represent the golden age of American guitar manufacturing.
 Whether you're seeking a Vintage Fender Guitar for its investment potential or its unmatched tone, understanding the history, specifications, and collectibility of these legendary instruments is essential for any serious enthusiast.

 Leo Fender's journey began in 1946 when he founded the Fender Electric Instrument Manufacturing Company in Fullerton, California.
 Unlike many of his contemporaries who came from traditional lutherie backgrounds, Fender was an electrical engineer and radio repairman who approached guitar design from a completely different perspective.
 This unique background would prove instrumental in creating guitars that were not only innovative but also practical for mass production.